Continuous Sensitivity Analysis for $\delta N$ Formalism: Review of Gradient Expansion and Formalism

 where $X=(\phi_*,\dot{\phi}_*)$ represents the set of initial conditions and derivatives of $N$ are defined by

 The strength of the $\delta N$ formalism lies in its ability to capture nonlinear effects and non-Gaussian statistics.
-However, it relies on the separate universe approximation and therefore neglects spatial gradients, which may become important in non-attractor phases.
-To incorporate gradient effects within the $\delta N$ framework, one may modify the background Klein–Gordon equation by introducing an effective source term that captures the missing spatial Laplacian contribution.
-The corrected equation takes the form \cite{ahmadi2026delta}
+However, it relies on the SUA and therefore neglects spatial gradients, which may become important in non-attractor phases.
+To incorporate gradient effects within the $\delta N$ framework, one may modify the background KG equation by introducing an effective source term that captures the missing spatial Laplacian contribution.
+The corrected background equations take the form \cite{ahmadi2026delta}

 where the source term is chosen as